-NEW!
-Seven one-day seminars/ workshops on Saturdays starting January 10 exploring various facets of educational ministries in congregations.
+Continuing through April! – This Saturday, Jan.
+31: Sunday School and Young Adult Ministry One-day seminars/ workshops on select Saturdays, exploring various facets of educational ministries in congregations.
 Open to LTSP students, pastors, and Christian educators (available for credit, CE and not for credit).
 The seminars are open to students (for credit) and to interested pastors and Christian educators (for non-credit or continuing education credit).

 The “Middle East,” as it is commonly known by Americans, has been a land of fascination, frustration, and fear.
 Yet most Americans know little about the tapestry of its peoples, languages, cultures, and religions other than what they experience through American media.
 Come and spend five sessions with LTSP Professor David D. Grafton as we explore the “Middle East” as American Christians.
 Presented live on campus and online – registration open to all!